patrickbeekman/SeniorCapstone/README.md

 * Run ```pytest``` in the terminal

 ### Contribution
-This project is not open source although anyone is free to fork or download my application and modify it however you see fit.
+This project is open source under the [GNU General Public Licencse](LICENSE.md).

 ## Resources